KittyGiraudel/site/_posts/2014-02-06-calc-css-riddle.md

 1. The orange items have a fixed width of 200px
 2. The grid is fluid and contains 4 cells per row
 3. Grey cells have 10 left and right margins, except for:
-   * The first cell of each row which doesn't have left margin
+   * The first cell of each row which doesn’t have left margin
-   * The last cell of each row which doesn't have right margin
+   * The last cell of each row which doesn’t have right margin
 4. Items are horizontally centered in cells, except for:
    * The item of the first cell of each row which is left aligned
    * The item of the last cell of each row which is right aligned